algolia/demo-smashingmagazine/README.md

 the `./data/records.json` file to your Algolia index.
 You need to edit the script to replace the `XXXXXX` with your real `APPID`.

-The script is pushing 500 records at once using the `add_objects` method.
+The script is pushing 500 records at a time using the `add_objects` method.
 This is the preferred way when pushing a lot of records (instead of pushing them one by one).